WaviestBalloon/MyNameIsWalterHartwellWhite/README.md

 # Add it as a systemd service

-There is a `walter.service` file that contains a example configuration for Walter, you'll have to change this to your own configuration and move it into `/etc/systemd/system/` then start it with `systemctl start walter.service`
+There is a `walter.service` file that contains a example configuration for Walter, you'll have to change this to your own configuration and move it into `/etc/systemd/system/`, for example using `mv ./walter.service /etc/systemd/system/`, then start it with `systemctl start walter.service`

 # Support

-Probably won't give out support for this, as it's just a meme site nothing special.
+Probably won't give out support for this, as it's just a little stupid thing, nothing special.
 If you really, *really*, **really** require help, create a issue

 <br>